rpavoor3/RaspberryPi_Incubator/README.md

 6. Reboot your Pi and the Incubator GUI display will pop up.
 7. The software will be stuck without the needed peripherals.

+# TODO
+* Some form of set up validation script (specifically for one wire)

 # Future Works
 * Implement more sensors to incubator
 * Create method to collect data from multiple incubators